nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 ## Testing authentication

 Within test environment, we'll want to simulate the authentication states to examine our software's behavior in those states.
 For this purpose, Suphle provides the trait
 `Suphle\Testing\Proxies\SecureUserAssertions`, applicable on all the [test types](/docs/v1/testing/in-universe-functionality.md).
-In order to keep this trait test-type agnostic, in module-enable tests, it uses the titular module for hydrating `Suphle\Contracts\Auth\AuthStorage`.
 It contains utilities for a streamlined experience working with the authentication mechanisms:

 ```php

 protected function getAuthStorage (?string $storageName = null):AuthStorage
 ```

-When called without an argument, will return the default bound mechanism.
-If we're manually testing a mechanism different from that which was bound, it'll properly boot it before returning an instance.
+When called without an argument, it returns the default bound mechanism.
+If we're manually testing a mechanism different from that which was bound, it'll properly boot it for you before returning an instance.

 ```php